alex-n-braun/coursera_cuda_advanced_libraries/README.md

 | w/o conv. to int      | 8401399737    | 33471712  |

 Reduce gpu mem alloc / dealloc by removing this step from the frame processing.
-This yields an improvement in runtime of roughly 5%
+This yields an improvement in runtime of roughly 5% for the pure computation on the gpu without float<=>int conversions.

 Elapsed time in nanoseconds:
 |                       | Total         | per frame |